 - Port 1 is also a 32 bit wide I/0 port but Pins 0 to 15 i.e P1.0 – P1.15 are unavailable for use and this port too has a dedicated direction bit for each of the usable pins.

 In lpc214x MCUs most of the PINS are Multiplexed i.e. these pins can be configured to provide different functions.
 I’ll explain this in upcoming tutorial.
-For now Just keep in mind that by default : all functional pins i.e pins in port 0 & 1 are set as GPIO so we can direclty use them when learning GPIO usage.
+For now Just keep in mind that by default : all functional pins i.e pins in port 0 & 1 are set as GPIO so we can directly use them when learning GPIO usage.

 Now , lets go through the registers used for GPIO programming.